chahrourlab/WES/README.md

 # WES
-Whole exome sequencing variant analysis pipeline.
+Whole exome sequencing variant analysis pipeline used to analyze the data pblished in the following manuscript- Gogate A, Kaur K, Goodspeed K, Evans P, Morris MA, Chahrour MH, The genetic landscape of autism spectrum disorder in an ancestrally diverse cohort, npj Genomic Medicine (2024)
+Accepted- In press

 ##
 This process begins with fully processed sample variant files stored in an SQL database that can be parsed and analyzed.
 All SQL scripts contain code to create a SQL procedure with the code in the script.
 Having the procedures in the database helps with documentation and creates easy repeatability.
 Please contact us for the raw files.